 Isolating cases are followed up with by Health Services at The Wellness Center, and quarantined contacts are followed up with by the Rapid Response Team.
 People who isolate and people in quarantine must be cleared at the end of their time period before returning to regular daily activities.

 Student Activities, Clubs and Organizations

-Though large-scale in-person social and co-curricular events won’t be taking place from either the Office of Student Involvement or from individual student organizations, we’ll have lots of fun opportunities to connect with other students.
+Though large-scale in-person social and co-curricular events aren’t taking place from either the Office of Student Involvement or from individual student organizations, we have lots of fun opportunities to connect with other students.
 These include:

-- Smaller-scale events may be held in-person as conditions allow, while others may be streamed online or using other virtual platforms, and some will do both.
+- Smaller-scale events are being held in-person as conditions allow, while others may be streamed online or using other virtual platforms, and some will do both.

-- Hosting virtual events with the Night Owl Café as the backdrop, and we will hold in-person programs and events hosted by student organizations and the Office of Student Involvement that may still take place in large spaces such as the Mabel Brown Room and Mountain View Room with lower occupancy and different set up arrangements.
+- Hosting virtual events with the Night Owl Café as the backdrop, and are holding in-person programs and events hosted by student organizations and the Office of Student Involvement that may still take place in large spaces such as the Mabel Brown Room and Mountain View Room with lower occupancy and different set up arrangements.

 - Weekly BINGO and Trivia will resume, with games happening both in-person and virtually.

-- The annual Fall Student Involvement Fair will have both in-person and virtual elements, so that new and returning students will be able to find out information about student organization opportunities early in the fall semester.
+- The annual Fall Student Involvement Fair have both in-person and virtual elements, so that new and returning students can find out information about student organization opportunities early in the fall semester.

-Student organizations will continue to be active, and groups will be able to plan meetings, events, and programs using new guidance and campus and facility requirements.
+Student organizations continue to be active, and groups are able to plan meetings, events, and programs using new guidance and campus and facility requirements.
 Different plans are in development for alternative breaks, and we are working with local partners to find opportunities for virtual and small-scale in-person community service.